OCI-IL/tips_and_tricks/OSFW.md

 # Instance Internal FW - OCI Linux Open Ports

-OCI Linux images come with the FW on by default.
+OCI is working in a [Zero Trust security model](https://www.oracle.com/security/what-is-zero-trust) therefor our OCI Linux images come with the FW on by default.
 You must open the ports you want to use.

 for example - opening port 8080